tomravalde/workflow/README.md

 # 'Workflow: tools and templates'

-The workflow and templates to generate nice documents using knitr, markdown, pandoc and version control.
+The workflow and templates to generate nice documents using knitr, markdown, LaTeX, pandoc (all under version control).

 ## Pre-requisites